jwestgard/VBIC-to-HTML/README.md

 * htmlgen-alpha.py generates a alphabetical list of all rows in the CSV for easier proofreading.
 * csv-json.py converts a CSV to JSON.

-vbic_data.csv is the primary dataset for which these scripts were developed.  htmlgen.py outputs files to the output directory.
+The included file vbic_data.csv is the primary dataset for which these scripts were developed, and can be used for testing.
+By default, htmlgen.py outputs files to the output directory.